Week 48: Autoencoders and summary of course#

 Understand linear methods for regression and classification;

-Learn about neural network;
+Learn about neural network and deep learning methods;

 Learn about basic data analysis;